Top 45+ Flutter Interview Questions And Answers

 • When called, it triggers a rebuild of the widget subtree, updating the UI to reflect the new state.
 It’s typically used to update the UI in response to user interactions, network requests, or other asynchronous events.

-49. How do you handle user input validation in a Flutter form?
+49. What are the methods for handling user input validation in a Flutter form?

 Ans: